Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Started writing `grid.html` page.
 - Added basic info for grid, set layout for the page, checked styles - they're all good for grid.
+- Added layout demo showcase for the screen specific layouts.